BrianRivera22/configure_AD/README.md

 Once both OUs are created, within _ADMINS right click to create a new user.
 We will name this user Jane Admin and configure her login credentials.

-Something like jane.admin and a password we can remember will suffice.
+Something like jane_admin and a password we can remember will suffice.
 <p>

 </p>